-Bloomington was settled by Europeans in 1816, the same year Indiana became a State.
+Bloomington is the county seat of Monroe County, Indiana.
+It was settled in 1816, the same year Indiana became a State.
 President James Monroe chose it as the site of the Indiana Seminary.
-Located on a trading route with available spring water, the new settlement attracted European settlers.
-Following the creation of Monroe County in 1818, the settlement was designated a town and the seat of Monroe County.
+Located on a trading route with available spring water, the new settlement attracted settlers.
+Following the creation of Monroe County in 1818, the settlement was given the designation of a town.

 No precise evidence or record suggests the basis on which the name Bloomington was adopted.
-One theory suggests the name reflected the blooming flowers and foliage, while another that the name was given in honor of William Bloom, one of the first European settlers.
+One theory suggests the name reflected the blooming flowers and foliage, while another theory suggests that the name was given in honor of William Bloom, one of the first settlers.
 By 1821, Covenanters had started to settle the area.
 Associated with the Scotch-Irish Presbyterians, Covenanters had outlawed slavery in 1800 amongst all its members.
 Later on, Bloomington provided a route for escaped slaves traveling north on the Underground Railroad.

 Limestone quarrying was one of the early major industries in Bloomington, and a long history of manufacturing brought many people and institutions to town over many decades.
 Since 1820, a major reason for the town's growth was and remains Indiana University.
 Indiana University attracts students and faculty from across the nation and around the world.
 The university's growth has greatly contributed to the growth and development of the town and IU shares with Bloomington its distinctively progressive, tolerant, diverse, and innovative character, as seen in its residents, businesses, and its cultural arts community.
 Bloomington will celebrate its bicentennial in 2018, an occasion for reflecting on our past while looking to the future.
 Likewise, Indiana University will celebrate its bicentennial in 2020.
 The Bicentennial Strategic Plan for IU is organized around a master plan and lays the groundwork to assure that the University as a whole continues to thrive.